-- 7.3.1 Each Partner Academic Contact shall appoint a minimum of three members of staff as Extenuating Circumstances Officers to make decisions on extenuating circumstances. - 7.3.2 Extenuating Circumstances Officers, in respect of forms submitted and in relation to each assessment artefact identified, may make only one of the following decisions: - a) Circumstances Valid; - b) Circumstances Invalid.
+- 8.3.1 Each Partner Institution Academic Contact shall appoint an Extenuating Circumstances Panel to make decisions on extenuating circumstances. - 8.3.2 Extenuating Circumstances Panels, in respect of forms submitted and in relation to each assessment artefact identified, may make only one of the following decisions: - a) Circumstances Valid; - b) Circumstances Invalid. - 8.3.3 Students shall be informed of the Panel's decision within ten working days of submission of the Extenuating Circumstances form.
+Extenuating Circumstances Panels shall keep a record all decisions made, together with reasons.